Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 What is Breast Cancer?

 Breast cancer is a type of disease in which the cells in the breasts start to grow uncontrollably.
-These cells can reside in different parts of the breasts i.e., lobules, ducts, and connective tissue, and thus on the basis of the location of cells, there are different types of breast cancers.
+These cells can reside in different parts of the breasts, i.e., lobules, ducts, and connective tissue, and thus on the basis of the location of cells, there are different types of breast cancers.
 Most commonly, breast cancer begins in lobules that are milk-producing glands.
 It can also begin in ducts that act as the passage of the milk from lobules to the nipples.
 However, very rarely, there are chances of developing cancer in connective tissues in the breasts.

-What are the causes of Breast cancer?
+What are the Causes of Breast Cancer?

 The causes of Breast cancer are not clearly understood.
 Several studies point towards a combination of factors that can be a cause of Breast cancer.
 However, there are risk factors that increase the likeliness of Breast cancer.
-This does not imply that these risk factors are sureshot reasons behind the development of cancer.
+This does not imply that these risk factors are the reasons behind the development of cancer.
 In some cases of Breast cancer, the absence of all the risk factors has also been observed, and in others, despite the presence of risk factors, no signs of Breast cancer have also been witnessed.

-Some of the risk factors for Breast cancer are as follows:
+Some of the Risk Factors for Breast Cancer are as Follows:

 Age: The risk of getting diagnosed with Breast cancer increases with age.
 Approximately 80% of women diagnosed with Breast cancer are 50 or older.

 Reproductive history: It is a well-known fact that reproductive history significantly influences the chances of Breast cancer.
-Several studies have noted that women who have abnormalities in the number or timing of pregnancies, age of menarche, and menopause often increases the risk of developing Breast cancer.
+Several studies have noted that women who have abnormalities in the number or timing of pregnancies, age of menarche, and menopause often increase the risk of developing Breast cancer.

-Hormonal levels: Elevated levels of hormones, namely estrogen, and progesterone, are also associated with uncontrolled cell growth.
+Hormonal levels: Elevated levels of hormones, namely estrogen and progesterone, are also associated with uncontrolled cell growth.

 History of Breast cancer lump: A history of certain previous types of breast lumps or early non-invasive breast cancer also renders women susceptible to cancer.